straybiker/HA-load-balancer/README.md

 I assume active load balancing needs to be switched off on the Alfen charger to avoid conflicts.
 I don't have a license, so running this load balancer in combination with the one from Alfen is untested.

 >[!Tip]
->Since household power consumption can be scattery; best to pass it first trough a low pass filter. https://www.home-assistant.io/integrations/filter/#low-pass .My filter looks like this in the configuration.yaml:
+>Since household power consumption can be scattery; best to pass it first trough a low pass filter. https://www.home-assistant.io/integrations/filter/#low-pass.
+See the spikes in raw power measurements in the screenshot above.
+My filter looks like this in the configuration.yaml:
 >```
 >platform: filter
 >name: "Netto verbruik huis LP"